10 Benefits Of Turmeric And Ginger, How To Use, & Side Effects

 2. Ginger Is Beneficial For Indigestion

-Anecdotal evidence suggests that the antioxidant gingerol present in ginger communicates with the feel-good chemical (serotonin) receptors in the brain to help relieve stomach discomfort.
-However, quality research is warranted in this regard.
+Some evidence also suggests that the antioxidant gingerol present in ginger communicates with the feel-good chemical (serotonin) receptors in the brain to help relieve stomach discomfort and nausea (1).
+However, the exact mechanism is unclear and quality research is warranted in this regard.

 3. Ginger Helps Reduce Period Pains

-A study conducted on 6 clinical trials involving 687 patients looked at the effectiveness of taking powdered ginger orally to help ease the pain of dysmenorrhea.
+A study conducted on 6 clinical trials involving 687 patients looked at the effectiveness of taking powdered ginger orally to help dysmenorrhea, the moderate to severe pain that occurs during menstruation.
 The data suggests that taking 750 to 2,000 mg of ginger on the first three days of menstruation may be a promising option for pain relief.
 It was also found that ginger was more effective than a placebo and equally as effective as NSAIDs.

 4. Ginger Improves Brain Function